Missouri Compromise: Impact on political discourse

-For decades afterward, Americans hailed the 1820 agreement as an essential compromise, almost on the sacred level of the Constitution itself.
-Although the Civil War broke out in 1861, historians often say that the Compromise helped postpone the war.
+For decades afterward, most Americans hailed the 1820 agreement as an essential compromise, almost on the sacred level of the Constitution itself.
+Although the Civil War eventually broke out in 1861, historians often say that the Compromise helped postpone the war.

 The disputes involved the competition between the southern and northern states for power in Congress and control over future territories.
 There were also the same factions emerging, as the Democratic-Republican Party began to lose its coherence.
-In an April 22 letter to John Holmes, Thomas Jefferson wrote that the division of the country created by the Compromise Line would eventually lead to the destruction of the Union:
+In an April 22 letter to John Holmes, former President Thomas Jefferson wrote that while the compromise defused tensions in the short term, the regional division of the country created by the Compromise Line would eventually lead to the destruction of the Union: